What is Azure Batch?

 Some examples of intrinsically parallel workloads you can bring to Batch:

 - Financial risk modeling using Monte Carlo simulations

 - VFX and 3D image rendering

 - Image analysis and processing

 - Genetic sequence analysis

 - Software test execution

-You can also use Batch to run tightly coupled workloads; these are workloads where the applications you run need to communicate with each other, as opposed to run independently.
+You can also use Batch to run tightly coupled workloads, where the applications you run need to communicate with each other, rather than running independently.
 Tightly coupled applications normally use the Message Passing Interface (MPI) API.
 You can run your tightly coupled workloads with Batch using Microsoft MPI or Intel MPI.
 Improve application performance with specialized HPC and GPU-optimized VM sizes.

 Some examples of tightly coupled workloads:

 Many tightly coupled jobs can be run in parallel using Batch.
 For example, perform multiple simulations of a liquid flowing through a pipe with varying pipe widths.